• Search

 Facilities managers may want to consider the space you have available on your premises and how much laundering you require day-to-day before weighing up the pros and cons of each individual laundry model.

-Ultimately, commercial laundry is sized according to its capacity rather than its physical footprint, and is often split into three sizes:
+Ultimately, laundry is sized according to its capacity rather than its physical footprint, and is often split into three sizes:

 laundry